OS: Android 11

 Google Pixel 5a review: Price and availability

 The $449 Pixel 5a features 128GB of storage and 6GB of RAM.
 It comes in one color option, Mostly Black.
 You can buy one unlocked from the Google Store and through the Google Fi wireless carrier.
-Here's our guide on how to pre-order the Pixel 5a.

 The Pixel 5a is only available in the US and Japan, possibly due to the chip shortage that led to rumors of the phone being outright cancelled earlier this year.
 A couple months after its release, we still don’t know if Google will expand the Pixel 5a’s availability in the future.
 Google's focus at the moment is on the Pixel 6, which at a starting price of $599 is just $150 more than the Pixel 5a.
+(We've got a Pixel 6 vs. Pixel 5a comparison to help you decide which phone is best suited for your needs.)

 Google Pixel 5a review: Design